AnnaAGubareva/SQL-Project-Anna-Gubareva/cleaning_data.md

 HAVING TOTAL_ORDERED > 0
 OR "stockLevel" > 0;

---productSKU with which do not have 'GG' in their name convention are irrelevant for this table
+--productSKU with which do not have 'GG' in their name convention are irrelevant for this table--

---5) filter out from 'productSKU' column SKUs which are in different format
+--5) filter out from 'productSKU' column SKUs which are in different format--

 SELECT *
 FROM PUBLIC."SalesReport"
 WHERE "productSKU" like 'GG%';

---6) change columns type to numeric
+--6) change columns type to numeric--

 ALTER TABLE PUBLIC."SalesReport"
 	ALTER COLUMN "sentimentScore" TYPE Decimal